MrPour/serial_num_generator/README.md

 ex:   fetch the first one and crate QQ2023071900101, QQ2023071900102] in the end;

 point 2:
-when you fetch the code at first of a new day, the codes of yeaterday will be clear
+when you fetch the code at first of a new day, the codes of yesterday will be cleared